- Sallow skin

 - Sagging skin

-These are all an inevitable part of ageing.
+These are all an inevitable part of the ageing process.

-Some of these factors are out of our control.
+Some of these factors are out of our control, but some we truly can control.

 INTRINSIC VERSUS EXTRINSIC AGEING

-Intrinsic: This is the natural, genetic process our skin goes through as we ages
+Intrinsic: This is the natural, genetic process our skin goes through as we age.

-Extrinsic: These are the anti age factors, that to some degree we can control.
+Extrinsic: These are the factors, that to some degree we can control.

 External factors from the environment, such as UVA rays, pollutants, heat and radiation, all adversely affect our skin, augmenting the inherent degradation of our skin’s quality.